 - Planning for an RSSAA Diversity Audit, to follow the AWSNA Survey and take up an examination of our school policies and procedures, facilities and culture, with a goal of making necessary changes.

 - As of October 2022, 50 Faculty & Staff and 20 Board & Parents participated in Diversity, Equity and Inclusion training through Alma Partners.
 Training designed to ensure that we are prepared to support all the students and families in our community.

 - RSSAA Community DEI Statements – how to share what we are committed to as a school community.

 - Developing ways to keep the full RSSAA Community fully informed in all of our work in these important areas.

-- Fully integrating our Braided Curriculum (developed by the DEI: Curriculum and Student Experience Committee) into our full RSSAA Scope and Sequence Document for 2021-22.
+- Fully integrating our Braided Curriculum (developed by the DEI: Curriculum and Student Experience Committee) into our full RSSAA Scope and Sequence Document.

-- Fully integrating our African American Studies Curriculum (developed by the DEI: Curriculum and Student Experience Committee) into our full RSSAA Scope and Sequence Document for 2021-22.
+- Fully integrating our African American Studies Curriculum (developed by the DEI: Curriculum and Student Experience Committee) into our full RSSAA Scope and Sequence Document.